cysouw/diathesis/text/c04_reflexive.md

 \ex.
  \a.
 Die Zahnräder verklemmen sich.
  \b. \* Das erste Zahnrad verklemmt sich mit dem nächsten.

+Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a completely different lexical meaning, e.g. *treffen*, which means 'to strike, to hit' without a reflexive pronoun \Next[a], but 'to meet' with a reflexive pronoun \Next[b].
+Likewise, *vertragen* means 'to tolerate something inanimate' without reflexive, but 'to get along with a human' with reflexive.

+\ex.
+ \a.
+Ich treffe das Tor.
+ \b.
+Ich treffe mich mit dir.

+The verb *streiten* 'to argue' seems to have a free reflexive, i.e. it can be used both with and without reflexive (see [#sec:reflexive-free-preposition]).

 ### [ NL ] Obligatory accusative reflexive + local preposition {#sec:reflexive-obligatory-local}